Clay-Ferguson/coral/README.md

 Right-click in any project folder and select "New Markdown" to instantly create timestamped documentation files.
 Perfect for meeting notes, feature specifications, or development logs.

 ### Finding Text Across Your Project
-Right-click on any project folder and select "Search" to find text content across all files, including inside PDFs.
-Watch the search progress in the terminal, then press Enter to view clickable results in VS Code.
+Right-click on any project folder, hover over "Search", and choose one of three search modes (Literal, Basic Regex, or Extended Regex) based on your needs.
+Enter your search term to find text content across all files, including inside PDFs.
+Watch the search progress in the terminal, then the results automatically open in VS Code with clickable file links.
 Search history is preserved in `/tmp/` with timestamped filenames for easy reference.

 ### Quick Code Editing
 Right-click on any text file or folder and select "Open in VS Code" to jump straight into development without navigating through menus or typing terminal commands.